packethost/packet-images/README.md

  - Docker 1.1.11 and above (older version may work)
  - JQ
- - A linux docker host on top of CentOS7 / Ubuntu 16
+ - A Linux docker host on top of CentOS 7 / Ubuntu 16
  - git-lfs

 ### Installation